Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Parameter Estimation

 In this section, we describe our fitting procedure.
 As a predictive simulation, we aim at the distribution of best fits using Different Noise Realization.
 In each realization, we use Maximum Likelihood Estimation (MLE) to get the best fit values.

 Specifically, in each realization, we sample 1,000 events for each model of BHMF separately in Sec.\ref{sec:catalog generation}.
-Then we sample from the $\mu$ distribution for lensing effect, and sample from Log-Normal distribution to imitate instrumental uncertainties on each GW event.
-After considering the selection effect in Sec.\ref{sec:SelectionEffect}, we estimate the parameters of BHMF by using these Lensed/Un-Lensed events, but based on the Un-Lensd model in Eq.\ref{eq:ConvUncertainty}\&\ref{eq:posterior} for both.
+Then we sample from the $\mu$ distribution for the lensing effect, and sample from the Log-Normal distribution to imitate instrumental uncertainties on each GW event.
+After considering the selection effect in Sec.\ref{sec:SelectionEffect}, we could estimate the parameters of BHMF in both Lensed/Un-Lensed scenarios, and compare them with initial set values to see how lensing biases.
 Each realization produces a single point in parameter space, as one best-fit probability of BHMF.

-Under the assumption of uniform prior, the posterior is proportional to the likelihood combined with the probability of all the events $f_M(m_0|\Vec{\theta})$ in Sec.\ref{sec:catalog generation}, convolved with the uncertainty $P(m_{1,i}|m_0)$ in Eq.\ref{eq:Log-normal} and selection factor $1/\eta_{0,i}$ in Eq.\ref{eq:sf_factor0} as the power index:
+Under the assumption of uniform prior, the posterior is proportional to the likelihood $\mathcal{L}$ as the product of the probabilities of all the events $f_M(m_0|\Vec{\theta})$ in Sec.\ref{sec:catalog generation}, each of which is convolved with the uncertainty $P(m_{1,i}|m_0)$ in Eq.\ref{eq:Log-normal} and selection factor $1/\eta_{0,i}$ in Eq.\ref{eq:sf_factor0} as the power index:

+Note that, we only considered the uncertainty caused by experimental noise in our estimation, which is embodied in the convolution (or the conditional probability) in $P(m_{1,i}|m_0)$.
+This will be designated as Un-Lensed (estimation) model Eq.\ref{eq:ConvUncertainty} in Appendix.\ref{sec:convolution}.
+And we should have taken into account another convolution term $P(\mu)$, implemented as the Lensed (estimation) model Eq.\ref{eq:conv3}.
+The rationality will be detailed at the end of this section.

 The Maximum Likelihood Estimation(MLE), is used to get the 'best fit' parameters $\Vec{\theta}$ of BHMF when given a list of events $\vec{m_1}$ consist of its components $m_{1,i}$.
 This mode value $\Vec{\theta}$ is used as a single point to represent the whole posterior distribution of Bayesian parameter estimation as \citet[Figure 16\&17]{LSC202105_GWTC2_pop} did realistically.